Client-Side Web SDK

 function.
 This token returns from the Start()

-call of the server SDK.
+call of the server-side SDK.
 The token is session specific, limiting it to a single flow.
 It also expires after 15 minutes.

 Retrieve authToken

-To start the flow, you’ll need to send a request to your backend server with the phone number, flow type, and an optional challenge of either the date of birth (YYYY-MM-DD
+You need to send a request to your back end server with the phone number, flow type, and an optional challenge to start the flow.
+This can either be the date of birth or last four digits of the social security number.

 Setup Authenticator